-The Code Administrator handles the administration of the Code on behalf of the Code Administration Entity.
+The Code Administrator handles the administration of the Code on behalf of the Peak Bodies.
 The Administrator will:

-- Manage the implementation, promotion and effectiveness of the Code; - Manage the process of becoming a Signatory to the Code; - Manage the Code Register and publication of Registered Communities; - Manage the Code Complaints Register; - Manage the Breach Register; - Monitor Code compliance, undertake compliance audits, and investigate alleged breaches of the Code; - Report on Code related matters and complaints; - Determine when breaches of the Code have occurred; - · Apply appropriate sanctions; - Refer matters to the Code Review Panel according to its Terms of Reference; - Record complaints and refer them to external independent dispute resolution if required; - Make recommendations to the Code Review Panel regarding proposed changes to the Code.
+- Manage the implementation, promotion and effectiveness of the Code; - Manage the administration process of signatories; - Manage the Code Register and the Code website and administration portal; - Manage the Complaints Register; - Manage the Breach Register; - Monitor Code compliance, undertake compliance audits, and investigate alleged breaches of the Code; - Report on Code related matters and complaints; - Determine when breaches of the Code have occurred; - Apply appropriate sanctions; - Refer matters to the Code Review Panel according to its Terms of Reference; - Record complaints and refer them to external independent dispute resolution if required; - Make recommendations to the Code Review Panel as to changes to the Code.